SarojKr3280/Driver-Drowsiness-Detection/README.md

 ![image](https://github.com/Stan-Batman/DriverDrowsiness_DL/assets/31034647/3f7b1d74-6b57-4d85-bb1a-afe28dd9645d)

 The proposed driver drowsiness detection system was trained and evaluated on two datasets: YawDD and CEW.
-The maximum testing accuracy achieved on the YawDD dataset was 97.06%, and the maximum training accuracy achieved was 97.62%.
+The maximum testing accuracy achieved on the YawDD dataset was 95.33%, and the maximum training accuracy achieved was 96.88%.
 The minimum training loss was
-0.0628, and the minimum testing loss was 0.0755.
-The trained model was also evaluated on test images and the accuracy was found to be 96.02% and the loss was 0.1072.
+0.0777 and testing loss of 0.123.
+The trained model was also evaluated on test images and the accuracy was found to be 94.46% and the loss was 0.1230.

 # Conclusion
 1. Accuracy ( Training vs Testing) Plot